taichi/modernjs/modernjs.en.md

 ## About the type system
 Even if it is a type, nothing is going to talk about such a difficult story.
 It is a story of trying to make a bit of missing JavaScript's missing taste.

-Since JavaScript has almost no type declaration in the first place, as a simple story it is absolutely unknown if you just look at the code of the called side to see what comes up in the function's argument.
+Since JavaScript has almost no type declaration in the first place, as a simple story, it is absolutely unknown if you just look at the code of the called side to see what comes up in the function's argument.

 If you write both the caller and the called party in your own time in a short period, you know exactly what to pass as an argument.
 Then, there is a story that it does not bother to declare it.